 Arranging in advance to have a friend that you don’t have to “explain yourself” to will help you stay anchored.
 Repeatedly explaining why you’re not drinking to individuals who are drinking is exhausting and—especially if you’re just starting to re-evaluate your habits—it can be tempting.

 This person might likely be remote, so a text to check in during extra challenging moments can be helpful.
 Don’t be afraid to toot your own horn and celebrate a moderate evening if you’d like to!
 A close friend will be happy to celebrate this with you, even from afar.
 Here’s a simple structure for getting started with an accountability buddy.

 Reallocate Your Time & Money

 Now for the most fun part: you get to decide what you do with your extra time and money.
 Maybe you plop a cool $40 into your savings account instead of going out.
-Or, maybe you invest that money in yourself through gym memberships, classes you’ve wanted to take, or your favorite fulfilling treats.
+Or, maybe you invest that money in yourself through virtual gym memberships, online classes you’ve wanted to take, or your favorite fulfilling treats.

 If you’re not sure where to start, here’s a list of 21 activities you can explore instead of drinking and feel good about in the process.